Ly-alpha emission reveals two satellite halos around massive groups at z ~ 3: the puzzling case of a quiescent central galaxy: Introduction

 In this paper, we present the discovery of two extended satellite Ly$\alpha$ emissions, RO-1001-Sat and RO-0959-Sat, at $\sim$1 cMpc from two main LANs, RO-1001 and RO-0959.
-We also report the finding of another QG in a LAN as described above, but in this case, more peculiarly sitting right at the centre of RO-1001-Sat.
-These four LANs trace four proto-clusters at $z\sim3$ which form two above-mentioned overdensity pairs at high-$z$.
-RO-1001 was reported by \citet{Daddi21} to host three Ly$\alpha$ filaments converging onto its potential well.
-The Ly$\alpha$ emissions in both RO-1001 and RO-0959 were previously observed by KCWI.
-Thanks to the larger field of view (FOV) of MUSE, we were able to identify these two satellite structures.
+We also report the finding of another QG in a LAN as described above, but in this case more peculiarly sitting right at the centre of RO-1001-Sat.
+These four LANs trace four protoclusters at $z\sim3$ that form two above-mentioned overdensity pairs at high $z$.
+RO-1001 is reported by \citet{Daddi21} to host three Ly$\alpha$ filaments converging on its potential well.
+The Ly$\alpha$ emissions in both RO-1001 and RO-0959 have been previously observed by KCWI.
+Thanks to the larger field of view (FOV) of MUSE, we are able to identify these two satellite structures.

 \begingroup \endgroup